matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 ## Prototype Pattern

-- Object of class can be created as clone of another object of that class.
+- Object of class can be created as clone of another object of that class
 - That means that the class has a constructor that takes in another object of the same class.
-Such a constructor is called a copy constructor.
+Such a constructor is called a copy constructor
 - In java it is effected via the clone method of the interface **Cloneable**
 - In general Java cloneable interface is not highly regarded
     - The `.clone()` method belongs in the object class (i.e. every object has this method) when it ought to have belonged in the cloneable interface
-    - The implication of (1) is that all objects have a clone method, but if you try to clone an object that does not implement cloneable, a not cloneable exception is thrown.
+    - The implication of (1) is that all objects have a clone method, but if you try to clone an object that does not implement cloneable, a not cloneable exception is thrown
     - `Clone()` is effectively a copy constructor, except that its not set up as a constructor

 ## What is the basic idea of the Prototype Pattern ?

 - Sometimes objects need to know how to create clones of themeselves
-- Sometimes clients don't really care how an object should be instantiated - they just know they want another object like this one.
+- Sometimes clients don't really care how an object should be instantiated - they just know they want another object like this one